 So it’s heartening to learn that a systematic review of evidence supports what has long been said anecdotally: music offers a potential lifeline for people living with the condition.
 Music-based interventions are not just a ‘nice-to-have’, they provide tangible, measurable benefits.
 These include:

 minimising the behavioural and psychological symptoms of dementia

 minimising anxiety and discomfort during palliative and end-of-life care

 improving caregiving by families, service providers and care staff after music-related training

 That’s the good news.
 The bad news is that educated estimates suggest high-quality arts and music provision may currently be available in just 5% of care homes.
 This means that thousands of people living with dementia are missing out on a simple, cost-effective, joyful way of improving their day-to-day lives.

 The report is the start of ‘an ambitious and tenacious journey to ensure and enable the right for all to access music’, says the Commission.
 It lists a range of recommendations and action points to achieve this, calling on the NHS, CCGs, local authorities, the voluntary sector, the music industry and other key stakeholders to get involved.
-The Together Project is proud to be amongst that number and we hope that the 1 million of us living with the condition in seven years’ time will be reaping the benefits of our collective action.
+The Together Project is proud to be delivering measurable outcomes in this field already, and we hope that the 1 million of us living with the condition in seven years’ time will be reaping the benefits of our collective action.